apache/pulsar-site/docs/administration-geo.md

 ### Advantages

+The advantages of replicated subscription are as follows.

  * It is easy to implement the logic.
  * You can choose to enable or disable replicated subscription.
  * When you enable it, the overhead is low, and it is easy to configure.
  * When you disable it, the overhead is zero.

 ### Limitations

+The limitations of replicated subscription are as follows.

 * When you enable replicated subscriptions, you're creating a consistent distributed snapshot to establish an association between message ids from different clusters.
 The snapshots are taken periodically.
 The default value is `1 second`.
 It means that a consumer failing over to a different cluster can potentially receive 1 second of duplicates.
 You can also configure the frequency of the snapshot in the `broker.conf` file.
 * Only the base line cursor position is synced in replicated subscriptions while the individual acknowledgments are not synced.
 This means the messages acknowledged out-of-order could end up getting delivered again, in the case of a cluster failover.